Check Out Our List Of 13 Things To Do In Ramadan

 'Whoever stands in the night prayer during Ramadan out of faith and seeking his reward, then all of his previous sins will be forgiven.'
 (Bukhari)

-13. Don't Forget to Pay your Fitrana
+13. Pay your Fitrana

 'Allah's Apostle made it incumbent on all the slave or free Muslims, male or female, to pay one Sa' of dates or barley as Zakat ul-Fitr.'
 (Bukhari)